steph-coffey/observing-labs/README.md

-All the observing labs I've done in the Fall 2024 semester.
+# All the observing labs for the Fall 2024 semester.
+so far this is my least favorite semester lol